-The Cochrane Reviews in this Evidence Aid Special Collection are freely available; please click on the links below to access the reviews.
+The Cochrane Reviews in this Evidence Aid Special Collection are free to access.

-A selection of Cochrane Reviews and their conclusions for healthcare topics that have been identified as important in the aftermath of a major earthquake.
-These are signposts to systematic reviews that might be helpful to decision-makers.
+This Special Collection includes Cochrane Reviews of healthcare topics that are important in the aftermath of a major earthquake.
+The reviews' conclusions are presented, and there are signposts to systematic reviews that might be helpful to decision-makers.

 Topics covered: diarrhoea prevention and treatment; wound management; fracture management; physical trauma (excluding fractures); sepsis; anaesthesia; renal; chest infections; diseases caused by water-based insect vectors; mental health; neonatal health; child health and nutrition and human resources for health